mattdho/vibe-coders-guide-to-the-singularity-or-what-to-do-when-the-robots-take-your-job/01-bullshit-jobs-age-of-automation.md

 ## What Graeber Saw Coming

 David Graeber died in 2020, before AI could automate his email responses.
-But his analysis of "bullshit jobs" predicted exactly what we're seeing now: an economy full of roles that exist primarily to justify their own existence, suddenly exposed when machines can do the same pointless work faster and cheaper.
+But his analysis of "bullshit jobs" predicted exactly what we're seeing now: an economy full of roles that exist primarily to justify their own existence, suddenly exposed when machines can do the same pointless work faster and cheaper.⁵

-Graeber identified five types of bullshit jobs:
+Graeber identified five types of bullshit jobs:⁶

 1. **Flunkies** - exist to make someone else look important
 2. **Goons** - exist to harm or deceive others